Analogical proportions: Sets and Numbers

-\begin{example} The terms justify any set proportion $A:B::C:D$, which shows that $tr_1\xrightarrow{(A,B)\to (C,D)} tr_2$ is a trivial justification.
+\begin{example} The rewrite rule justifies every arrow set proportion $A\to B\righttherefore C\to D$ in $(\mathfrak{A,B})$, which shows that it is a trivial justification in $(\mathfrak{A,B})$.
 This example shows that trivial justifications may contain useful information about the underlying structures---in this case, it encodes the trivial observation that any two sets $A$ and $B$ are symmetrically related via $A=(A\cap B)\cup (A-B)$ and $B=(A\cap B)\cup (B-A)$. \end{example}